Alaska Natives: Demographics

-The Alaska Natives Commission estimated there were about 86,000 Alaska Natives living in Alaska in 1990, with another 17,000 who lived outside Alaska.
-A 2013 study by the Alaska Department of Labor and Workforce Development documented more than 120,000 Alaska Native people in Alaska.
-While the majority of Native Alaskans live in small villages or remote regional hubs such as Nome, Dillingham, and Bethel, the percentage who live in urban areas has been increasing.
-In 2010, 44% lived in urban areas, compared to 38% in the 2000 census.
-As of 2018, natives constitute 15.4% of the overall Alaskan population.
+As of 2018, Alaska Natives constituted 15.4% of the overall Alaskan population.
+Earlier data from the Alaskan Natives Commission estimated approximately 86,000 Alaska Natives residing in Alaska in 1990, with an additional 17,000 living outside of the state.
+More recently, a 2013 study conducted by the Alaska Department of Labor and Workforce Development documented over 120,000 Alaska Native Individuals within Alaska.
+While a significant portion of the Alaska Native populations resides in smaller villages or remote regional hubs such as Nome, Dillingham, and Bethel, there has been a notable increase in the percentage living in urban areas.
+According to the 2010 census, 44% of Alaska Natives lived in urban areas, a rise from 38% recorded in the 2000 census.

 History

-The modern history of Alaska Natives begins with the first contact between Alaskan First Nations and Russians sailing from Siberia in the eighteenth century.
-British and American traders, coming mostly from eastern settlements in North America, generally did not reach the area until the nineteenth century.
-In some cases, Christian missionaries were not active in Alaska until the twentieth century.
+The modern history of Alaska Natives began in the eighteenth century with the initial contact between Alaskan First Nations and Russian explorers sailing from Siberia.
+Subsequently, in the nineteenth century, British and American traders, coming mostly from eastern settlements in North America, arrived in the region.
+In some areas of Alaska, the active presence of Christian missionaries did not occur until the twentieth century.

 Russian colonial period

-During an expedition, Vitus Bering spotted Alaska.
-Native Alaskans first came into contact with Russians in the 18th century.
-Time of contact with Russians varied throughout each native group since the Native Alaskan groups were spread throughout Alaska.
-Arriving from Siberia by ship in the mid-eighteenth century, Russians began to trade with Alaska Natives in what became known as the Aleutian Islands.
-They started new settlements around trading posts, and Russian Orthodox missionaries were part of these.
-The Russian missionaries were the first persons to translate Christian scripture into Native languages, such as Tlingit.
-In the 21st century, the numerous congregations of Russian Orthodox Christians in Alaska reflect this early history, as they are generally composed mostly of Alaska Natives.
+Vitus Bering spotted Alaska during an expedition.
+Subsequently, in the 18th century, Alaska Natives encountered Russians, with the timing of this contact varying among different Native groups across Alaska.
+Arriving by ship from Siberia, in the mid-eighteenth century, Russians established trade with Alaska Natives, particularly in the Aleutian Islands.
+They founded settlements around their trading posts, which included Russian Orthodox missionaries.
+These missionaries were the first to translate Christian scripture into Native languages, such as Tlingit.
+The lasting impact of this period is evident in the 21st century with numerous Russian Orthodox Christian congregations in Alaska composed predominantly of Alaska Natives.

-Rather than hunting and harvesting marine life themselves, the Sibero-Russian promyshlenniki forced the Aleuts to do the work for them, enserfing the Aleuts.
-As word spread of the riches in furs to be had, competition among Russian companies increased.
-Catherine the Great, who became Empress in 1763, proclaimed good will toward the Aleut and urged her subjects to treat them fairly.
-The growing competition between the trading companies, which merged into fewer, larger and more powerful corporations, created conflicts that aggravated the relations with the indigenous populations.
-Over the years, the situation became catastrophic for the Aleuts, as well as other Native Alaskan people who were impacted by Russian contact.
+The Sibero-Russian promyshlenniki, rather than engaging in hunting and harvesting marine life themselves, coerced the Aleuts into performing this labor, enserfing the Aleuts.
+As news for the fur trade spread, competition among Russian companies intensified.
+Catherine the Great, upon ascending to the throne in 1763, expressed goodwill towards the Aleuts and encouraged fair treatment.
+However, the increasing competition between trading companies, which eventually consolidated into larger and more powerful corporations, led to conflicts that worsened relations with the indigenous populations.
+Over time, the situation became dire for the Aleuts and other Native Alaskan people affected by Russian contact.